sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - You must have a way to score risk to understand the underlying severity.
   - You have a risk assessment methodology for scoring risks on multiple axes such as impact and likelihood.
   - Mandatory
-* - You must carry out a data processing assessment for all projects requiring a TRE that are working with sensitive data.
+* - You must carry out a data processing assessment for all projects requiring a TRE.
   - A data processing assessment is a process designed to identify risks arising out of the processing of sensitive data and to minimise these risks as far and as early as possible.
 This may take the form of an existing regulatory requirements such as Data Protection Impact Assessment.
   - Mandatory
 ```